Food bank's mobile distribution sites resuming

 - March 4 — Crosslight of Hope Church, 33483 Huntington Road, Ashton, West Virginia

-- March 18 — Teays Valley Baptist Church, 3926 Teays Valley Road, Hurricane, West Virginia
+- March 18 — Teays Valley Baptist Church, 3926 Teays Valley Road, Hurricane

 - March 25 — House of Hope, 1891 U.S. Rt.
 65, Delbarton, West Virginia